antonioshadji/dotfiles/README.md

 #!/usr/bin/env bash
 # -*- coding: utf-8 -*-
 git pull --recurse-submodules
+# this will update all submodules to latest, keeping local work if on local branch
-git submodule update --recursive --remote
+git submodule update --remote --rebase